Lanxor/Hex/Readme.md

 ## Cleaning

-Clean objects files and class files.
+Clean objects and class files.

 ```
 > ./game.sh clean
 ```
 ## Removing

-Remove players files and saveguards files.
+Remove players and saveguards files.

 ```
 > ./game.sh remove
 ```
 ## Reports

-If you have any problem whith the library, please check where the folder "jvm" of Java-8-openjdk is.
+If you have any problems with the library, please check where the folder "jvm" of Java-8-openjdk is.
 And create or edit the file "config.conf" like this :
 Add or edit this line :
 ```
 jni:/path/to/jvm/java-8-openjdk
 ```
-If you don't know where search the folder.
+If you don't know where to search the folder.
 Please search in "/usr/lib/"